Good Posture…just how important is it?

 Surprised?
 Well, you’re not alone.
 The importance of good posture in an overall fitness program is often overlooked by fitness advisers and fitness seekers alike.
 In fact, the benefits of good posture may be among the best-kept secrets of the current fitness movement.
 The good news is that most everyone can avoid the problems caused by bad posture…and you can make improvements at any age.

 Good Posture is Good Health

 Even for younger people, how you carry yourself when working, relaxing or playing can have big effects.
-Did you know that just fifteen minutes reading or typing when using the wrong positions exhausts the muscles of your neck, shoulders and upper back?
+Did you know that just fifteen minutes of reading or typing when using the wrong positions exhausts the muscles of your neck, shoulders, and upper back?